-- 1. The salaries and differential of the members of the bargaining unit are set forth in Appendices A 1-2 and Appendices B 1-2 which are attached to and made a part of this Agreement. - 2.
-Two (2) additional days for the purpose of staff development shall be compensated at the rate of 1/180th of each individual's total salary per day.
-Students will not be in attendance on staff development days.
-They shall not be scheduled for weekends, holidays, or vacation periods.
+- 1. The salaries and differential of the members of the bargaining unit are set forth in Appendices A 1-3 and Appendices B 1-3 which are attached to and made a part of this Agreement. - 2.
+The salary schedule represents compensation for a 180 day work year - 3.
+The parties have agreed to the scheduling of five (5) professional development days in each of three years covered by this agreement.
+Each year, three (3) of the professional development days prior to the start of student attendance will be compensated at a rate of one thousand dollars (\$1,000.00) per day for each employee present.

-The first staff development day shall be held on the Tuesday after Labor Day.
-The second staff development day shall be scheduled between the first day of student attendance and the last day of student attendance.
+The additional two (2) staff development days shall be compensated at the rate of 1/180th of each individual's total salary per day.
+These two (2) days shall be scheduled between the first day of student attendance and the last day of student attendance.
+They shall not be scheduled for weekends, holidays or vacation periods.
+Students will not be in attendance on professional development days.

-No meetings voluntary or other shall be scheduled prior to the first staff development day.
+No meetings voluntary or other shall be scheduled prior to the first staff development day unless negotiated.
 Such compensation shall be payable on or before July 1st.